 - Add the chiles to a pot of water.

-- Bring to a boil and let sit for 15 minutes.
+- Bring to a boil.
+Turn heat off.
+Let sit for 55 minutes.

 - Discard water.

-- Add all the cleaned chiles, onion, garlic, cloves, peppercorns, cumin, oregano, salt, vinegar, and ½ cup water to a blender.
+- Add all the rehydrated chiles, onion, garlic, cloves, peppercorns, cumin, oregano, 1 tablespoon salt, vinegar, and ½ cup water to a blender.

 - Blend until smooth.